oxford24/oxford24.github.io/act_cfp.md

 The selected conference papers are expected to be published with EPTCS, and authors are advised to use the style files available at [style.eptcs.org](https://style.eptcs.org).

+Reviewing will be single-blind, and we are not making public the reviews, reviewer names, the discussions nor the list of under-review submissions.
+This is the same as previous instances of ACT.

+Please contact the organisers for more information:
+David Jaz Myers (Abu Dhabi) and Michael Johnson (Sydney).